The Annual Maximum Fee Movement (AMFM)#

 - managing costs to government through student loans and fees-free support.

-We have confirmed that the AMFM for 2025 will be set at 6.0%.
-This permits a 6.0% increase on the tuition fees and compulsory course costs for existing courses (GST exclusive) charged in 2024 to domestic students.
+The Minister for Universities, in consultation with the Minister for Vocational Education, has proposed that the AMFM for 2026 be set at 6.0%.
+This would permit a 6.0% increase on the tuition fees and compulsory course costs for existing courses (GST exclusive) charged in 2025 to domestic students.

 Year | Rate |